APO-SRE/fso-lab-devops/README.md

 ## Get Started

-To get started, AppDynamics SEs, partners, or others tasked with delivering the Workshop need to build and deploy the necessary cloud and on-prem resources required for each provider:
+To get started, Cisco SEs, AppDynamics SEs, partners, or others tasked with delivering the Workshop need to build and deploy the necessary cloud and on-prem resources required for each provider:

 **NOTE:** Lab participants should skip this link.

 -	[Build Steps for Preparing the Workshop](docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md)

+## Workshop Lab Guides

-Once the cloud environment is prepared, click on one of the following links to get started with the workshop:
+Once the cloud environment is prepared, click on the following link to get started with the workshop:

 -	[Cisco Full Stack Observability - Home](https://www.fsolabs.net/)

-## Use Cases
+### Use Cases

 -	[FSO Performance](https://performance.fsolabs.net/)
 -	[FSO Optimization](https://optimization.fsolabs.net/)